FC Continentals: Crest

-The club's first crest was in the shape of a circle with a soccer ball placed in the center and with the club's name beneath it.
-The colors of the crest were blue, red, and white which represented the colors of the Canadian and the city of Toronto flags.
-On top of the crest was a barbed wire, which symbolized the owner's birthplace, Vorkuta in Siberia, Russia, where a former Gulag labor camp was located.
+The club's first crest was in the shape of a circle with a soccer ball placed in the center and the club's name beneath it.
+The colors of the crest were blue, red, and white, which represented the colors of the Canadian and the city of Toronto flags.
+On top of the crest was barbed wire, which symbolized the owner's birthplace, Vorkuta in Siberia, Russia, where a former Gulag labor camp was located.

 In 2022, the club's name was changed to FC Continentals, resulting in a rebranding of the club's logo.